Edgewater, Chicago

-Edgewater is a lakefront community area on the North Side of the city of Chicago, Illinois, 6 miles north of the Loop.
-The most recently established of the city's 77 official community areas, Edgewater is bounded by Foster Avenue on the south, Devon Avenue on the north, Ravenswood Avenue on the west, and Lake Michigan on the east.
+Edgewater is one of the 77 community areas of Chicago in Illinois, United States, located on the North Side of Chicago.
+It is 6 miles north of the Loop.
+The most recently established of the city's 77 official community areas in 1980, Edgewater is bounded by Foster Avenue on the south, Devon Avenue on the north, Ravenswood Avenue on the west, and Lake Michigan on the east.
 Edgewater contains several beaches for residents to enjoy.
 Chicago's largest park, Lincoln Park, stretches south from Edgewater for 7 miles along the waterfront, almost to downtown.
 Until 1980, Edgewater was part of Uptown, and historically it constituted the northeastern corner of Lake View Township, an independent suburb annexed by the city of Chicago in 1889.
 Today, Uptown is to Edgewater's south, Lincoln Square to its west, West Ridge to its northwest and Rogers Park to its north.

 Edgewater transitioned from agriculture and small settlement to residential development around the 1880s with summer homes for Chicago's elite.
 Today, it provides the northern terminus of both Lincoln Park and Lake Shore Drive.
 With the exception of pockets acknowledged as historic districts (like the Bryn Mawr Historic District), eastern Edgewater (Edgewater Beach) has a skyline of high-rise apartment buildings, condominium complexes, and mid-rise homes.
 To the west, Edgewater is characterized by single-family homes; and two-, three-, or four-story flats, including the historic village and now commercial district of Andersonville.